Designation (heritage assets): Implications of designation for planning permission

 Different UK government departments are involved with different parts of designation legislation, which has practical implications for those wishing to apply for planning permission.

 In certain circumstances, heritage assets may affected by different pieces of overlapping legislation.
-A national park may contain scheduled monuments; a listed building may (or may not) be within a conservation area; a registered park and garden can contain a Site of Special Scientific Interest (and so on).
+A national park may contain scheduled monuments; a listed building may (or may not) be within a conservation area; a registered park and garden can contain a Site of Special Scientific Interest.